ColePaskuski/Summoned-Heroes-of-Sakura/Shader Graph and VFX/Shaders_and_VFX_Summoned_Heroes_of_Sakura.md

 # Shaders and VFX for Summoned Heroes of Sakura VR

 I created eight unique shaders used in the Summoned Heroes of Sakura project.
 The shaders included fish, seaweed, wind, water, lava, terrain, crystal, and colour-changing sky.
 I created these shaders to bring movement and life to the Japanese Zen Garden and hell-themed battle area.
-I also made a handful of visual effects (VFX), including fog, flower petals, bubbles in the lava, and smoke from the lava.
+I also made a handful of visual effects (VFX), including fog, flower petals, leaves in the wind,  bubbles in the lava, and smoke and ashes from the lava.
 I created each shader using Shader Graph in Unity 2020.18.f and made the VFX using the particle effects in Unity.

 See the shader graph for each shader below.